Astronomy is the study of the universe beyond the Earth’s atmosphere.

 Find a list of astronomy courses in the academic calendar – physics.

-Popular career paths for astronomy graduates include:
+Popular career paths in astronomy include:

 - aerospace engineer